itk-dev-rpa/OpenPostbud/README.md

 ## Introduction

-OpenPostbud is a web application that makes it possible to do mail merge and mass shipment of Digital Post using Kombit's Serviceplatformen.
+OpenPostbud is a web application that makes it possible to do mail merge and mass shipment of mail using Kombit's Serviceplatformen.

+A shipment can be sent in one of three ways, chosen by the user when the shipment is created:

+- **Digital Post**: Sent as Digital Post.
+Recipients not registered for Digital Post are marked as failed.
+- **Fysisk Post**: Sent as physical mail (Fjernprint).
+The recipient's address must be printed in the letter itself so it is visible through the window of the envelope.
+- **Digital med fysisk fallback**: Sent as Digital Post if the recipient is registered for it, otherwise sent as physical mail.
+The channel each individual letter was sent through is recorded and shown in the UI.

 OpenPostbud is split into two logical parts: The web app and the task workers.
 The web app is the frontend presented to the user.
 The workers run in separate processes